 This course will meet the requirements of the Common Core Standards for Algebra I. The course will include pre-algebra, linear algebra, polynomials, functions, exponents, and quadratic equations.
 Problem solving techniques and application of math concepts to real situations will be the emphasis of this course.
-This course will meet 2 consecutive periods per day, and it requires the ability to learn both independently and in small groups.
+This course will meet for two consecutive periods per day, and it requires the ability to learn both independently and in small groups.
 Students must pass 16 Algebra units to earn an Algebra credit, thus allowing them to move on to Geometry.
 The Math RTI Support class counts as elective credit.
 To qualify for this course, students must take an Algebra Readiness Assessment in 8th grade AND be recommended by their math teacher.
-Materials Needed: A TI-84 Plus calculator.
+Material needed: TI-84 Plus calculator

-312 ALGEBRA I PREREQUISITE: None GRADES: 9 1 CREDIT
+312 ALGEBRA I GRADE: 9 PREREQUISITE: None 1 CREDIT

 This course meets the requirements of the Common Core Standards for Algebra I. The course will include pre-algebra, linear algebra, polynomials, functions, exponents, and quadratic equations.
 Problem solving techniques and application of math concepts to real situations will be the emphasis of this course.
-Materials Needed: A TI-84 Plus calculator.
+Materials needed: TI-84 Plus calculator

-322 GEOMETRY PREREQUISITE: Algebra I
+322 GEOMETRY GRADES: 9-12 PREREQUISITE: Algebra I 1 CREDIT

 This course will meet the requirements of the Common Core Standards for Geometry.
 The course will include plane geometry, logical reasoning, right triangle trigonometry, and probability.
 Problem solving techniques and application of math concepts to real situations will be the emphasis of this course.
-Materials Needed: A TI-84 Plus calculator.
+Materials needed: TI-84 Plus calculator